 Review articles cover a particular subject or facet of a subject in depth and in detail.
-They are normally written by experts in a field, and may be cited frequently in other articles, forming a base line in the academic dialog in a given area.
+They are normally written by experts in a field, and may be cited frequently in other articles, forming a base line in the academic dialog in an area.
 They are a place to start if you are beginning to study a field, to discover aspects that you may have missed or misunderstood, or if you need an overview.

 What constitutes a review article may vary from field to field.
 Examine several to get an idea of what is normally included in your discipline; then you'll have a basis of comparison.
 The "Annual Review" series is one place to start.

 The databases may tag review articles so that you can find them that way.